Simon Mitton

 Simon Mitton (born 18 December 1946) is a British astronomer and writer.
 He is based at St Edmund's College, Cambridge.
 He has written numerous astronomical works.
 The most well known of these is his biography of fellow Cambridge astronomer Fred Hoyle.

 Career

 Mitton was elected to Council of the Royal Astronomical Society 2012–2016, and chairman of the RAS library committee.
 He is a College Fellow of the Department of the History and Philosophy of Science, Cambridge.

 He is a founder director of Total Astronomy Limited, a company based in Cambridge that provides media services for the astronomy and space industries.

 Earlier in his career, while employed by the Cambridge University Press, he was the editor in question when Stephen Hawking famously put the success of his bestseller A Brief History of Time down to advice from his editor that for every equation in the book the readership would be halved.
-As a result, the book included only a single equation, E = mc2.
+As a result, the book included only a single equation, $E = mc^2$.

 Jointly with his wife Jacqueline Mitton, he occasionally gives astronomy lectures on cruise ships.